RePod/NTRStack/README.md

 # NTRStack
+Preset-based converter for NTR and HANS screenshots.
-Combine screenshots taken by 3DS NTR CFW using Windows Command Line and ImageMagick.
+Combines screenshots taken by 3DS NTR CFW using Windows Command Line and ImageMagick.
 Also supports HANS/*hax 2.5+ screenshots, with side-by-side 3D options.

 Utilizes a sort of "preset" system to config basic options to achieve results.